timfur15/UoMImage_Jenkins/terraform-files/readme.txt

 	kubeone reset config.yaml -t .; terraform destroy -auto-approve

-For the Metrics service/pod to run on each of the control nodes the following is required to be run on each of those nodes..."
+For the Metrics service/pod to run on all of the control nodes and to allow the master VM to take control, the following is required to be run on just one of the initial control plane nodes...

 	kubectl taint nodes --all node-role.kubernetes.io/master-